intel/pmem-csi/README.md

 2. Use `make build-images` to produce Docker container images.

 3. Use `make push-images` to push Docker container images to the Docker images registry.
+The docker registry can be configured using _REGISTRY_NAME_ make variable, which defaults to "localhost:5000"

 See the [Makefile](Makefile) for additional make targets and possible make variables.